Baboo7/strapi-plugin-import-export-entries/README.md

-# Strapi Plugin Import Export
+# Strapi Plugin Import Export Entries

 This plugin helps you import and export data from and to your database in just few clicks.